Aleph (pianist): Career

 At the age of 18, a friend introduced him to Elef Productions, a former Warner Music Group label.
 Right from the start, Michel Elefteriades saw his uniqueness and started working with him on a solo project.

 In 2001, at only 21 years old, Aleph "Le Piano de l'Orient", was chosen to head the show for three consecutive days at the Byblos international Festival, – Mediterraneo, a stepping stone for his international career, beginning with a North African Tour in collaboration with his long time friend Michel Labex Labaki.
-After that came the collaborations with many esteemed artists such as: EL Chato, Isabelle Laroche, Damien Barneata, Jose Fernandez, Demis Roussos, Peggy Pavlakis, Selim Sesler, Relou Mirea, Son Cubano, Tino Favazza, Tony Hanna, Wadih el Safi, The Greeks vs. Turkish, Oriental Roots Orchestra, Yugoslavian Brass Band...
+After that came the collaborations with artists such as: EL Chato, Isabelle Laroche, Damien Barneata, Jose Fernandez, Demis Roussos, Peggy Pavlakis, Selim Sesler, Relou Mirea, Son Cubano, Tino Favazza, Tony Hanna, Wadih el Safi, The Greeks vs. Turkish, Oriental Roots Orchestra, Yugoslavian Brass Band...

 In 2003 while performing, he caught the eye of a representative of the esteemed Steinway Pianos and became one of the Steinway Artists.

 Working with Elef Productions, he was part of the opening team of the Music Hall located in the city center of Beirut, Lebanon.
 Being the main pianist and arranger of the Music Hall musical acts up until 2006, he focused not only on world fusion music but also pop, ethnic, Bel canto and many other genres.

 From 2002 till 2004 he worked on his first album Baladi that was going to be produced by Elef Productions.
 They worked at Georges El Safi Studios in Jdeideh and Raymond Khalife Studios in Ballouneh.
 The album originally included traditional Lebanese songs fused with non-oriental music.
 Unfortunately the album was not released due to contract disputes.

 After that Aleph fully dedicated himself to 8e Art Entertainment, an entertainment company he founded with his brother Pierre Abi Saad in 2003.
 As 8e Art's Art Director, Aleph created and managed many groups of different styles such as Aleph's Big Band, The 8e Art Parade, Dia Quintet, L'Orient Andalou, The Lounge Hank, Big R Abian, 8 Rox, Screen Legends, Loud Arabia, X Band, 8 Walks, Kanj Workshop, The Brain, The Redz, The Classical Tribute, Vertical orchestra etc. These groups have participated in both local and international events and concerts.
 The Lounge Hank and Aleph also work in the TV business being the musicians of the well-known Arabic version of This Is How We Sing (هيك منغنّي or Heik Menghanni) on Lebanese Murr Television (MTV), a prime time show aired on the station on Saturday nights.